Markov Chain Decomposition Based On Total Expectation Theorem: Termination

-\remark{Termination that satisfies Proposition \ref{termination} is not the only possible termination scheme that satisfies Lemma \ref{partial flow}.
-In fact, there are countless possible variations of termination that satisfy Lemma \ref{partial flow} but not Proposition \ref{termination}.
+\remark{Since Proposition \ref{termination} is a sufficient condition (for Lemma \ref{partial flow}), termination satisfying Lemma \ref{partial flow} may not satisfy Proposition \ref{termination}.
 For example, we know we can arbitrarily add or drop self-transitions from termination without affecting Lemma \ref{partial flow}.
 However, such a change in termination is not allowed by Proposition \ref{termination}.
 Another example is that if we could find another termination $\Delta {q'}_{k,k'}^j$ that satisfies

-then the new termination $\Delta {q_{k,k'}^j}+\Delta {{q'}_{k,k'}^j}$ does not satisfy Proposition \ref{termination} but satisfies Lemma \ref{partial flow}.} \halmos
+then the new termination $\Delta {q_{k,k'}^j}+\Delta {{q'}_{k,k'}^j}$ does not satisfy Proposition \ref{termination} but satisfies Lemma \ref{partial flow}.}

-We can always find at least one possible termination scheme that satisfies Proposition \ref{termination} and the ergodicity requirement.
-This termination scheme can be simplified for two special cases: (1) when there exists only one state at the boundary that has inflows from outside; (2) when there exists only one state in the external set ($A_j^c$).
-We can summarize the result in the following corollary: